fbedussi/blog/_posts/2024-02-26-How to build a modern SPA client side almost frameworkless - Part 1.md

 >
 ```

 Here you can see that µhtml allows us to attach native [listeners](https://webreflection.github.io/uhtml/#listener) to elements.
 So, even if using µhtml is very similar to use JSX, please note that we are dealing with real DOM events here, not [React synthetic events](https://react.dev/reference/react-dom/components/common#react-event-object).
-Also, we are generating the DOM using a template literal, so we don't need the compilation step that is need when you use JSX.
-Finally µhtml doesn't use any virtual DOM.
+Also, we are generating the DOM using a template literal, so we don't need the compilation step that is needed when you use JSX.
+Finally, µhtml doesn't use any virtual DOM.
 Signals allow for fine grained DOM updates, and you don't need the overhead of the virtual DOM to optimize DOM updates.

 ```html
 <textarea />